pyenv-win/pyenv-win-venv/README.md

 ## Env automatic activation using `.python-version` file

-- You can set the env for a directory using a `.python-version` file and the cli can automatically activate the env if a shell is opened in that directory
+- You can set the env for a directory using a `.python-version` file and the CLI can automatically activate the env if a shell is opened in that directory

-- `.python-verion` file: It should only contain the name of the env
+- `.python-version` file: It should only contain the name of the env

 - You can manually do this by calling `pyenv-venv init`